Network 18-30

 young women running a meeting

-The NCW Network 18-30 is looking for people with enthusiasm who are willing to learn about issues which affect women and girls.
-You need to have a strong drive for change and the initiative to use and develop your individual skills.
-In return you’ll receive support and guidance from more experienced members who are keen to help.
+Network 18-30 is looking for young people with enthusiasm who are willing to share their experiences and views on issues which affect women and girls.
+It will help if you have a strong drive for change and the initiative to use and develop your individual skills, however we welcome everyone with a passion for change.
+Whether you are experienced or a new starter, you’ll receive support and guidance from more experienced members who are keen to help.

-Joining the network is a flexible commitment, where members can give as much or as little as they’d like.
+Joining Network 18-30 is a flexible commitment, where members can give as much or as little as they’d like.

 For more information, email info@ncwgb.org